opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/kinesis.md

 * `recordsProcessed`: Counts the number of processed stream records.
 * `recordProcessingErrors`: Counts the number of stream record processing errors.
-* `acknowledgementSetSuccesses`: Tracks the total number stream records processed that were successfully added to sink.
+* `acknowledgementSetSuccesses`: Counts the number of processed stream records that were successfully added to the sink.
 * `acknowledgementSetFailures`: Counts the number of processed stream records that failed to be added to the sink.